bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

      refactoring.
 One of the key reasons why enterprise projects are often implemented in Java and C#.
-   * Maximum performance - when you know all the types in advance it's not particularly hard to generate the optimal bytecode/binary code.
+   * Maximum performance - when you know all the types in advance it's not particularly hard to generate the most efficient in terms of performance bytecode/binary code.
    * You don't need to write unit tests for errors that will be caught by compiler.